National Institute of Neurological Disorders and Stroke (NINDS)

 • Promotes research that focuses on how clinical research outcomes can be translated into clinical practice;

-• Provides oversight and serves as a resource to the Institute and to the investigators, to ensure proper level of patient safety monitoring; organizes Data and Safety Monitoring Boards to oversee patient safety and scientific integrity of clinical research;
+• Provides oversight and serves as a resource to the institute and to NINDS-funded investigators, to ensure proper level of patient safety monitoring; organizes Data and Safety Monitoring Boards to oversee patient safety and scientific integrity of clinical research;

 • Promotes sharing of clinical research data through use of common data elements and archiving of public use datasets from NINDS-funded clinical trials;

-• Participates in the Institute's efforts to develop a cadre of physician investigators who will contribute to clinical research in the future; and
+• Participates in the institute's efforts to develop a cadre of clinician-scientists who will contribute to clinical research in the future; and

 • Provides expertise in statistics and clinical trial design to the Institute and to clinical investigators.